usamaejaz/jekyll-now/_posts/2018-3-23-ondemand-vuejs-single-file-components.md

 However, what if I don't want to use VueJS on all of my frontend?
 How can we use VueJS on demand on specific pages?

-While there is no problem in this approach and it is possible to use Vue like that.
+There is no problem in this approach and it is possible to use Vue like that.
 The vue instance can use template from a string, HTML element or template literal but it demands runtime "compiling" of the template which has some side effects as compared to using the pure render function or an already compiled template.

 The runtime compiling doesn't work in environments where statements like `eval` or `new Function` is disabled (example: in a chrome app).
 Template compiling also takes some time.

 VueJS has different builds for this matter.
 The one with template compiler is 30% more in size as compared to _runtime only_ build which lacks the template compiler.

 For these reasons, the best option was to use single file components.
 But It was not a single page application (SPA) and using a root Vue instance covering all the frontend was not an option.
 So, loading Single File Components on demand with Webpack code splitting was the goal for me.

 ## Loading VueJS Component On Demand